adedayoas91/adedayoas91/README.md

 # Hi there 👋

 ### About me
-I like to describe myself as a self-motivated, knowledge-hungry, goal-driven, and passionate MultiCloud DevOps Engineer with a drive for excellence.
+I describe myself as a self-motivated, goal-driven, and passionate MultiCloud DevOps Engineer.
 That might sound overwhelming😅, trust me, I know!🫣.
-However, I hope I can make you see that over the next few lines of this write-up🤗).
+However, I hope I can shed light on that over the next few lines of this write-up🤗).

 🏃‍♂️ I am currently pursuing a doctoral degree at the Faculty of Computer Science of University of Vienna.
 I am researching at the intersection of Machine Learning, Statistics (Causal Inference), Signal processing, and Neuroscience